nivenly/website/content/en/docs/_index.md

 * Cost of membership depends on organization size.
 For more information please see [our Governance page](/governance/).
   * Individuals _can_ have a general membership and be a member of / employed by a trade member organization.
 This will note duplicate their vote.
-* Trade member organizations delegate a representative to sit in the Nivenly Senate and represent their organization.
+* Trade member organizations delegate a representative to sit in the [Nivenly Senate](#what-is-the-nivenly-senate) and represent their organization.
 * All members must abide by the [Nivenly Covenant](/covenant).

+#### What is the Nivenly Senate?

+Project and Trade members delegate a representative to join the board members in informing the governance of the Foundation.
+Project and Trade membership numbers are limited and balanced so no one group can control the Foundation, but all voices are present.

 #### How do I submit a project to the Nivenly Foundation?